Operosa: History

 Operosa was founded by Finnish mezzo-soprano Katherine Haataja in 2006.
 It was founded with the purpose of promoting young opera and classical music talent and actively providing production work opportunities to young artists.
 The first open air opera festival was launched in June 2007 in Varna, Bulgaria in the open air of the Euxinograd castle garden with the opera Don Giovanni by W.A.
 Mozart.
 The following year festival performances were held in Sofia at the Ivan Vazov National Theatre.
 Operosa returned to Euxinograd in 2009 and 2010 with performances of La Voix Humaine by Francis Poulenc, and Roméo et Juliette by Charles Gounod.

 In 2011 Operosa produced opera performances in Belgrade in Serbia at the Belgrade Youth Center.
 It was the first time an opera was performed at the center.
 2012 was dedicated to baroque opera with workshops, master classes and performances of Pimpinone opera by Georg Philipp Telemann at the Ilija M. Kolarac Endowment in Belgrade in Serbia as well as at Betahaus in Sofia, Bulgaria.
-In 2013 Operosa participated in performances at the Night of Culture event in Herceg Novi in Montenegro.
-Operosa produced the very first international full-scale opera performance in Montenegro in Porto Montenegro in Tivat in September 2014 with Roméo et Juliette by Charles Gounod.
+In 2013 Operosa participated at the Night of Culture event in Herceg Novi in Montenegro for the first time with a staged performance of La Voix Humaine by Francis Poulenc.
+The following year in September 2014 Operosa produced an international full-scale opera performance of Roméo et Juliette by Charles Gounod.

-Since 2015 the Operosa Montenegro Opera Festival has taken place in the Old Town, the Forte Mare and the Kanli Kula Fortress open air amphitheater in Herceg Novi, Montenegro.
+Since, the Operosa Montenegro Opera Festival has taken place in the Old Town, the Forte Mare and the Kanli Kula Fortress open air amphitheater in Herceg Novi, Montenegro.

 A dedicated educational program (Operosa Academia) was initiated in 2012 and is active in Bulgaria, Serbia and Montenegro.
 It provides training all year round for young opera and classical music artists with master classes, workshops and smaller scale opera performances.
 Operosa also supports young artists with awards and stipends.

 Operosa has collaboration and exchange schemes with international opera establishments such as Aix-en-Provence Festival, Queen Elisabeth Music Chapel, Aldeburgh Music Helsinki Festival, La Monnaie, Dutch National Opera and Calouste Gulbenkian Foundation through the ENOA network of European opera academies.